NC0DER/AcademicProjects/README.md

 ## Data Structures
 Written in C++, intended for both `Linux` & `Windows`, features an app that manages a .csv record with thousands of companies.

+## High Performance Computing
+Written in C++, intended for both `Linux` & `Windows`, features a parallel computing implementation of the basic step of the PDDP algorithm using the CUDA toolkit.

 ## Object Oriented Programming
 Written in C++, intended for both `Linux` & `Windows`, features a text-adventure game about Ships, built with OOP paradigms.